 Did you know that the kinds of cavities you get change with age?
 Childhood cavities are typically different in nature from the middle years, which are likewise different from those of the elderly.

-We address these decay problems by vigilance and prevention before they occur if possible.
-We employ no less than seven different cavity control agents, utilizing them appropriate to the age of our patient and the type of decay we are dealing with.
-We also have many specialized home care devices that we recommend and/or dispense (many free of charge) to help you with particular problem areas.
+We work to address these decay problems by employing vigilance and evidence-based prevention methods.
+Some of these are discussed in more depth below.
+We also have many specialized home care devices that we recommend and/or dispense to help you with particular problem areas.
 We also have at our disposal special filling materials that are especially resistant to re-decay for people with higher than normal decay rates.
 Any cavity prevented is a great benefit not just at the present time, but for the entire future of that tooth.

 How often should you get your teeth cleaned?
 It depends!
-People who have effective home care routines and naturally low levels of susceptibility to periodontal disease may do just fine with cleanings less often than every six months.
+People who have effective home care routines and naturally low levels of susceptibility to periodontal disease may do just fine with cleanings every six months, or sometimes even less.
 People with tendencies toward periodontal disease often need more frequent and attentive therapy.
+We assess your risk levels at each cleaning appointment.

-Low levels of saliva production can be uncomfortable, and also lead to increased levels of cavities.
+Low levels of saliva production can not only be uncomfortable, but can also lead to increased levels of tooth decay.
 Be sure to mention to us if you have noticed changes in how moist your mouth normally feels.
+We also evaluate your salivary production and discuss what changes might benefit your oral health if we detect dry mouth.

-After decay and periodontal disease, this is the most common cause of tooth loss.
+After decay and periodontal disease, clenching and grinding of the teeth is the most common cause of tooth loss.
 You may notice teeth that are painful to bite on.
-Other signs are sore jaws when waking in the morning or headaches.
-Affected teeth can be protected by bite protection appliances (night guards) or strengthened with protective restorations.
+Other signs are headaches or sore jaws when waking in the morning.
+Teeth can be protected by bite protection appliances (referred to as bite guards, night guards or occlusal splints).
+Professionally fabricated bite guards are custom made to the patient’s teeth and are designed and adjusted to optimize fit, tooth protection, and jaw support.